Thanks to everyone who attended our 2021 Virtual VM Workshop.

 Why come to the VM Workshop?

-Here are about half a dozen great reasons to come to the VM Workshop (some of this the following text was shamelessly ripped off from the 1998 Marist VM Workshop site.)...
+There are many great reasons to come to the VM Workshop.
+Some of the following text was shamelessly ripped off from the 1998 Marist VM Workshop site.

 Some of the best VM, Linux, and z/VSE Sessions you'll see anywhere!